Coder-Nicki/times_tables_challenge/README.md

 ## Help Documentation

+1. First check that you have git installed on your terminal.
+Type in `git --version`.
+If it outputs a version continue to next step.
+Otherwise type in `sudo apt install git` and follow instructions.

-1. In your terminal type in `git clone https://github.com/Coder-Nicki/times_tables_challenge
+2. In your terminal type in `git clone https://github.com/Coder-Nicki/times_tables_challenge`

-2.
+3. Next type in `cd times_tables_challenge`

+4. Then type in `./wrapper.sh`.
+This command sets up your environment and installs any needed packages.
+It then starts the application.

+4. Enjoy using the timesTable_Challenge application.

 ## References